sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 `TODO`

+The general attention of people sitting at the table is called "the spotlight".
+People tend to talk one-at-a-time, while all others wait in excited anticipation.

+The GM is tasked with managing the "when" of the spotlight.
+When does one player's contribution end, and the next player's begin?
+When has a player said something that triggers a move?
+When is it time for the players to all sit back and suffer or delight as the GM describes the consequences of their decisions?

-Never let a player's turn be inconsequential.
+Never let a player's time in the spotlight be inconsequential.
 A player might wait 10 minutes for their friends' moves, so if their whole turn in the spotlight ends with "nothing happens" this game will be very unfun.
 Give them an opportunity for something.
 This doesn't mean they have to slay a demon on every turn, merely getting a big laugh can be "something".

 Remember, this is a collaborative story.
 Laughter and excitement are the rewards for everyone.

+Allow the players to naturally move the spotlight among themselves.

+As the GM, you may take a turn in the spotlight:

+ * when someone flips ✗✗ (or sometimes just ✗)
+ * as specifically instructed by a move a player is executing
+ * when everyone looks to you to see what happens
+ * when the players give you a golden opportunity

+Usually your turn in the spotlight will be spent making a **GM move**.
+But it may also just be general narration.

+## Make GM Moves

+Often the players will move the story forward by having their characters talk and do actions that are certain (you don't call for flips unless actions or consequences are uncertain), so there may be long stretches where a GM doesn't need to jump in.

+ * Use a monster, danger, or location move
+ * Reveal an unwelcome truth
+ * Show signs of an approaching threat
+ * Deal damage
+ * Use up their resources
+ * Turn their move back on them
+ * Separate

+`TODO`

+A GM has many tools to make a decision

+ * Ask players questions
+ * Ask players to reveal a card from their Deckahedron (this doesn't count as a flip, this is just the GM using randomness to help make a decision)
+ * Put on some music
+ * Use an improv game

+GM Moves:

+ * The Dungeon World moves
+ * Player loses confidence in the skill they just tried.
+Put a white-side red card on it until they use it and flip a ✔ or ✔✔
+ * "Call for an Ad-Hoc Challenge"
+  - eg, "Something feels weird about this bridge.
+Flip Int to notice what the problem is"
+    (It's implied that either ✔ or ✔✔ are needed to succeed)
+  - eg, "Anyone who wants to race to the edge of the bridge before it collapses must have at least 2 speed and get ✔✔ on a Dex flip" (The GM is allowed to consider other aspects than just Int / Str / Dex)
+  - eg, "You're all in the moat.
+Spend a green token and describe how your character learned to swim, or else begin thrashing and drowning.
+    If you spend the green token, write 'swimming' on your character sheet."

+ * On a *critical failure* flip, the GM may use 3 banked points to make an additional move

 ### Sarukkan's Chamber Details - take them or leave them

  * Luxurious canopy bed in the middle
- * Chamber is full of esoterica - books, sculptures, votives
+ * Chamber is full of esoterica - bookcases and desks overflowing with books, sculptures, candlesticks, and votives
+ * Chamber is empty of any adornments, the only feature is a bed and a precise circle of white powder in the center of the room
- * Maybe a window at the front of the room - an escape route?
+ * A window at the front of the room - an escape route?
  * An alarm triggers when a guard enters the room?
  * A creepy portrait of Sarukkan, whose eyes follow you as you move